slfpercy/Huffman_Coding/readme.md

 # Huffman coding

-This is a implementation of Huffman coding for the course Data Structures and Algorithms in udacity.
+This is an implementation of Huffman coding for the course Data Structures and Algorithms in udacity.

 Feel free to use for academic purposes.